alex-b1729/python-fractals/README.md

 - [ ] Allow user to change image resolution using the command line.
 - [ ] Specify exact real and imaginary points of image corners.
 ### Known issues:
-* Script replaces `(x, j)` with `(-x, j)` when rendering close zooms of Burning ship fractal.
+* Script replaces `(x, y)` with `(-x, y)` when rendering close zooms of Burning ship fractal.
 Maybe other fractals too but not sure at this point since Mandelbrot and Julia are symmetric.